eoftedal/containerify/README.md

 Usage: containerify [options]

 Options:
   --from <registry/image:tag>     Optional: Shorthand to specify fromRegistry and fromImage in one argument --to <registry/image:tag>       Optional: Shorthand to specify toRegistry and toImage in one argument --fromImage <name:tag>          Required: Image name of base image - [path/]image:tag --toImage <name:tag>            Required: Image name of target image - [path/]image:tag --folder <full path>            Required: Base folder of node application (contains package.json) --file <path>                   Optional: Name of configuration file (defaults to containerify.json if found on path) --doCrossMount                  Optional: Cross mount image layers from the base image (only works if fromImage and toImage are in the same registry) (default: false)
   --fromRegistry <registry url>   Optional: URL of registry to pull base image from - Default: https://registry-1.docker.io/v2/
   --fromToken <token>             Optional: Authentication token for from registry --toRegistry <registry url>     Optional: URL of registry to push base image to - Default: https://registry-1.docker.io/v2/ --optimisticToRegistryCheck     Treat redirects as layer existing in remote registry.
 Potentially unsafe, but can save bandwidth.
-  --toToken <token>              Optional: Authentication token for target registry --toTar <path>                 Optional: Export to tar file --toDocker                     Optional: Export to local docker registry --registry <path>              Optional: Convenience argument for setting both from and to registry --platform <platform>          Optional: Preferred platform, e.g. linux/amd64 or arm64 --token <path>                 Optional: Convenience argument for setting token for both from and to registry --user <user>                  Optional: User account to run process in container - default: 1000 (empty for customContent) --workdir <directory>          Optional: Workdir where node app will be added and run from - default: /app (empty for customContent)
+  --toToken <token>               Optional: Authentication token for target registry --toTar <path>                  Optional: Export to tar file --toDocker                      Optional: Export to local docker registry --registry <path>               Optional: Convenience argument for setting both from and to registry --platform <platform>           Optional: Preferred platform, e.g. linux/amd64 or arm64 --token <path>                  Optional: Convenience argument for setting token for both from and to registry --user <user>                   Optional: User account to run process in container - default: 1000 (empty for customContent)
+  --workdir <directory>           Optional: Workdir where node app will be added and run from - default: /app (empty for customContent)
-  --entrypoint <entrypoint>      Optional: Entrypoint when starting container - default: npm start (empty for customContent) --labels <labels>              Optional: Comma-separated list of key value pairs to use as labels --label <label>                Optional: Single label (name=value).
-This option can be used multiple times.
-  --envs <envs>                  Optional: Comma-separated list of key value pairs to use av environment variables.
+  --entrypoint <entrypoint>       Optional: Entrypoint when starting container - default: npm start (empty for customContent) --label, --labels <labels...>   Optional: Comma-separated list of key value pairs to use as labels --env, --envs <envs...>         Optional: Comma-separated list of key value pairs to use av environment variables.
-  --env <env>                    Optional: Single environment variable (name=value).
-This option can be used multiple times.
   --setTimeStamp <timestamp>      Optional: Set a specific ISO 8601 timestamp on all entries (e.g. git commit hash).
 Default: 1970 in tar files, and current time on manifest/config
   --preserveTimeStamp             Optional: Preserve timestamps on files in the added layers.
 This might help with cache invalidation.
   --verbose                       Verbose logging
-  --allowInsecureRegistries      Allow insecure registries (with self-signed/untrusted cert) --allowNoPushAuth              Allow pushing images without authentication/token if the registry allows it --customContent <dirs/files>   Optional: Skip normal node_modules and applayer and include specified root folder files/directories instead.
+  --allowInsecureRegistries       Allow insecure registries (with self-signed/untrusted cert) --allowNoPushAuth               Allow pushing images without authentication/token if the registry allows it --customContent <dirs/files...> Optional: Skip normal node_modules and applayer and include specified root folder files/directories instead.
 You can specify as
-                                 local-path:absolute-container-path if you want to place it in a specific location --extraContent <dirs/files>    Optional: Add specific content.
+                                  local-path:absolute-container-path if you want to place it in a specific location --extraContent <dirs/files...>  Optional: Add specific content.
 Specify as local-path:absolute-container-path,local-path2:absolute-container-path2 etc
   --layerOwner <gid:uid>          Optional: Set specific gid and uid on files in the added layers --buildFolder <path>            Optional: Use a specific build folder when creating the image --layerCacheFolder <path>       Optional: Folder to cache base layers between builds --version                       Get containerify version -h, --help                      display help for command
 ```

 ## Detailed info